• Skip to main content

 Before we address those points, let’s take a look at what we’re isolating in something like a leg curl for example.

-Below is an image of the back of the knee, dissected to show the muscles, tendons, nerves and blood vessels.
+Below is an image of the back of a knee, dissected to show the muscles, tendons, nerves, and blood vessels.

 back of the knee dissected